 Bans on Selling Pets are Increasing

-There currently is a great deal of controversy about the sales of certain live animals in pet stores.
+Many of us remember that cute, innocent little ditty, "How Much is That Doggy in the Window?"
+But there currently is a great deal of controversy regarding the sales of puppies, kittens and other types of live animals in pet stores.

 Due to the often horrific conditions and treatment of pet shop animals, bans against this practice have actually been enacted in various towns and municipalities in this country and Canada in recent times.